Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/index.md

 That is everything, you can hit "Save" on the bottom, and hit "Write" on the main screen.
 This process can take up to few minutes, depending on your SD card, reader and drive from which you are reading the image from.
 Be patient.
 When the flashing is done, you will get a message that it is done.

 ## Setting up pwnagotchi config
 If you have followed the guide, your SD card should still be mounted (or connected) to your PC.
 There should be two partitions, one called "boot" and one called "rootfs".
-On Windows, you will probably see just the boot partition, which is okay for now.
+On Windows, you will see just the boot partition, which is okay for now.

 ![Two different partitions in Thunar file manager](https://github.com/pwndevelopers/community-wiki/assets/21370314/cfa1dcba-45ed-4a87-8a02-50fda15a0e9e)

-Mount the boot partition, and open in.
+Mount the boot partition, and open it.
 In there, you will create a file named `config.toml`.
 Open this file in your favourite text editor, and pay close attention to next steps.

 ### Changing the default config.toml
 You can use the [default configuration](https://github.com/evilsocket/pwnagotchi/blob/master/pwnagotchi/defaults.toml) as a guide to help you understand different settings.
 It doesn't have to contain everything, what you see in the blob in the link are default settings.
 We will go over stuff you need to change in order to get your pwny working.